beartype/beartype/README.rst

 .. # .. math:: E(S) = O(E(T)) = O(n \log n)
 .. image:: https://render.githubusercontent.com/render/math?math=%5Cdisplaystyle+E%28S%29+%3D+O%28E%28T%29%29+%3D+O%28n+%5Clog+n%29%0A

-In all cases, ``beartype`` requires somewhat more calls than the total number of items in a container to check those items.
-For example, checking all **50 integers** of a list of integers is expected to take **225 calls** on average.
+Fully checking a container takes no more calls than that container's size times the logarithm of that size on average.
+For example, fully checking a **list of 50 integers** is expected to take **225 calls** on average.

 Usage
 =====